Transport in Cambodia: Highway network

 Of the current total roadway network, only about 50% of the roads and highways are hard surfaced, all-weather, and in good condition.
 About 50% of the roads were constructed of crushed stone, gravel, or compacted earth.
 Secondary roads are of unimproved earth or were little more than tracks.
 In 1981 Cambodia opened a newly repaired section of National Route 1 which runs southeast from Phnom Penh to the Vietnamese border.
 The road, which suffered damage during the war years, was restored most probably by Vietnamese army engineers.

 In the late-1980s, Cambodia's road network was both underutilized and unable to meet even the modest demands placed upon it by a preindustrial agrarian society.
 Commercial vehicles, such as trucks and buses, were insufficient in number and lacked the spare parts necessary to keep them running.
 Road construction and maintenance were ignored by a financially hard-pressed governments, while insurgents regularly destroyed bridges and rendered some routes unsafe for travel.

 Cambodia is upgrading the main highways to international standards and most are vastly improved from 2006.
 Most main roads are now paved.
 And now road construction is on going from the Thailand border at Poipet to Siem Reap (Angkor Wat).
 Funded by over $3 billion of Chinese loans, Chinese companies have built 3000 km of roads as well as several major bridges.

+An expressway network is being developed, the 190km Phnom Penh-Sikhanoukville expressway (E4) opened in October 2022, the construction to Bavet started in June 2023.